Inflation, Hyperinflation and GDP – Protect Your Wealth with Gold

 Since the Establishment of the Federal Reserve in 1913 the Value of the U.S. Dollar Has Plummeted

 And it’s only going get worse as the Federal Open Market Committee (the Fed’s policy arm) stated in 2012 that their intent is to devalue the dollar by an additional 33%.
-The Fed is implementing this policy by buying $85 billion of bonds per month.
+The Fed has implementing this policy by buying billions and billions of dollars in bonds per month.
 Where is the source of the money?
 They print it!
 The stage is being set for an onslaught of inflation and further economic turmoil.

 The Price of Gold Has Multiplied by a Factor of 44 Since 1971